eevee/eev.ee/content/2015-04-24-just-enough-git-to-be-less-dangerous.markdown

 The dangerous part is `git reset --hard <files...>`, which will discard your work with no prompt, just like `git checkout`.
 There's no "dry run" option, either.
 Be very careful with it, and triple-check that you don't have anything you want to keep first.

+A safer option is `git stash`, which will stuff all your uncommitted changes into a sort of temporary faux commit thing not tied to your branch.
+You can see them with `git stash list`, and if you realize you wanted to keep some of that work, you can re-apply a stashed patch with `git stash apply`.

 ### git rebase

 I don't care what _anyone_ says.  **Do not use anything that says "rebase" unless you understand _exactly_ what you are doing.**